Updated June 19, 2023

 - The output of split() is a list in which each element represents single subject marks.

-- The output list is traversed using for loop.
+- We traverse the output list using a for loop.

-- The sum of total marks is then calculated and printed as output.
+- We then calculate the sum of the total marks and print it as output.

-Python split() function is used to split a given input string into different substrings based on a delimiter.
+The Python split() function splits a given input string into different substrings based on a delimiter.
 The delimiter can be anything.
 It could be a text, also.
 The system considers whitespace as the default delimiter if no delimiter is provided.
-We can also specify the number of splits which are controlled by split() function optional parameter ‘max splits’.
+We can also specify the number of splits controlled by the split() function optional parameter ‘max splits.’

 This has been a guide to Split Function in Python.
-Here we discuss the basic concept, parameters, why Split() function is useful, and examples.
+Here we discuss the basic concept, parameters, why the Split() function is useful, and examples.
 You may also have a look at the following articles to learn more –